Patric Walker: Personal life

-Walker was active in the London social scene in the 1970s, wearing expensive clothes and jewellery and counting Elton John and The Beatles, who he became acquainted with when they were beginning their careers in the early 1960s, as friends.
+Walker was active in the London social scene in the 1970s, wearing expensive clothes and jewellery and counting Elton John and The Beatles, whom he became acquainted with when they were beginning their careers in the early 1960s, as friends.
 He grew tired of partying and fame however, stating that it was "extremely hard to be perceived as someone who is always right [...]
 I was expected to be infallible, and it made me start drinking", and moved to Lindos on the Greek island of Rhodes in 1982 after falling in love with the village during a visit in 1979.
 Walker spent much of the year in Lindos, where he wrote his astrology columns, and also maintained a property in London.
-As part of his 1992 television travel show, Pole to Pole, Michael Palin visited Walker at his Lindos home.
+As part of his 1992 television travel series, Pole to Pole, Michael Palin visited Walker at his Lindos home.

 Because the hospital his mother attended in Hackensack did not record the time of his birth, Walker was unable to produce his own horoscope.